fredboe/monte-carlo-tree-search/README.md

 In the future I will provide you with some diagrams that show the performance of MCTS.
 There will also be some diagrams that show the difference between the selection-functions (UCB1 and others).
-In addition, I want to explain why these functions perform well (reasons) and I want to explain how MCTS works (in moderate detail).
 For those who find this algorithm interesting I will also add some further reading/information below.

 ## Code